 Reasons that would make you ineligible for reinstatement include:

 - Not completing the five or ten-year denial period.

 - You’ve been convicted of alcohol or drug charges during the period of denial (either the past 5 or 10 years).
 If this occurs, the period of denial starts over, but you may still be eligible to apply for Limited Driving Privilege.

 - You have not completed a Substance Awareness Traffic Offender Program (SATOP) class for the conviction that caused the denial of your license.

-If your driver’s license is eligible to be reinstated, you should hire an attorney to assist you in obtaining an order of reinstatement.
+If your driver’s license is eligible for a reinstatement, you should look into hiring an attorney.
+An attorney will be able to assist you in obtaining an order of reinstatement.

 To obtain an order of reinstatement, you or your attorney must file a case against the Missouri Department of Revenue.
-To do this, you will need to file a petition for reinstatement in the Missouri circuit court in the county where your last DWI conviction occurred.
+To do this, you will need to file a petition for reinstatement in the Missouri circuit court.
+Note, this has to be in the county where your last DWI conviction occurred.
 If your last DUI/DWI conviction occurred in another state, then your petition must be filed in the Circuit Court of Cole County, located in Jefferson City, Missouri.

 Once you have filed a petition for reinstatement, and the filing has been accepted by the court, the court will then assign you a case number and court date.
 After this occurs, you must obtain a criminal history check by submitting a finger print card to the Missouri Highway Patrol.
 They will then perform this background check and send the results to the Missouri Department of Revenue and the Circuit Court.